frischwood/HeMu-dev/README.md

     This will launch a wandb agent that will run the different runs of the sweep.
 The argument ```--agent_exp_count``` sets the number of runs from the sweep the agent will run sequentially.
 Multiple agents can be launched in parallel.
 Note: make sure here you're logged-in to your wandb account ```wandb login```.

 To launch a single training run:
-- Modify project name and experiment names in the bash scripts in ```configs/Helio/1_train/``` and run them according to the desired architecture.
+- Modify the project and experiment names in the bash scripts in ```configs/Helio/1_train/``` and run them according to the desired architecture.

 ### 3. Inference
 The inference run will produce SSR estimates maps for a given time period based on a trained model.
-Sweeps and train runs save their runs (loggings, checkpoints, etc.) in subfolders of ```models/saved_models/Helio```.
+Sweeps and train runs write their loggings, checkpoints, etc. in subfolders of ```models/saved_models/Helio```.
+The naming of the subfolder is made of the run experiment name and a unique hash of the run configuration (e.g.```contextSizeExp-df5a359e0587f79090d843c4de53cdd3```).
-- To launch inference of a single run: find the path to the corresponding config.yaml file and paste it in ```configs/Helio/2_inferences/run_infer.sh``` and run the script.
-A new ```inference/``` subfolder will be created in which the infered files (.netcdf) will be placed.
+- To launch inference of a single run: find the path to the corresponding config.yaml file, paste it in ```configs/Helio/2_inferences/run_infer.sh``` and run the script.
+A new ```inference/``` subfolder will be created in the experiment folder.It contains the inference files (.netcdf).
 - To launch inference on all runs of a sweep: set wandb_user_name, project_name and sweep_id in ```configs/Helio/2_inferences/batch_infer.py``` and run the script.
-Note: This will run an inference for all runs of the sweep in parallel, which might not be supported by the available hard ware.
-Modify accordingly.
+Note: this will run an inference for all completed runs of the sweep in parallel.
+This might not be supported by the available hard ware.

 ### 4. Plots
-To reproduce the plots of the pre-cited [publication](), place the inference output file ("SISGHI-No-Horizon.nc) of each experiment to its corresponding subfolder in ```analysis/```, following the structure below:
+To reproduce the plots of the pre-cited [publication](), the inference output file ("SISGHI-No-Horizon.nc) of each experiment needs to be placed to its corresponding subfolder in ```analysis/```, following the structure below:

 ```
 analysis/